 Lowest Maintenance Dog Breeds

-The miniature types make good couch mates as they sleep for hours in the same spot.
+Miniature Dachshunds make good couch mates as they sleep for hours in the same spot.
 The Dachshund’s size, easy-to-groom coat, and moderate activity make them a suitable companion for busy city dwellers.

 Light exercise is all this toy dog breed needs.
 Affectionate and gentle, this dog likes to quietly snuggle on the couch.